-- 3.5.6 The use of mechanisms that allow for the award of credit based on the near failure of a limited number of modules ('compensation') or, very exceptionally, for failures below that level ('condonement') may not be permitted for some modules.
-These are identified in the relevant programme specification. - 3.5.7 A student who fails up to 25% of the credits for a Stage may, at the discretion of the Progression and Award Board, receive compensation for that failure and be awarded credits for the relevant module(s), provided that they have a good overall performance, normally defined as an average stage mark of 50% or above, and provided the mark for any individual module is within five percentage points of the pass mark (i.e. the achievement of a mark in the range 35% 39%) and that there is evidence to show that the programme learning outcomes are being or have been achieved.
+3.5.9 The use of mechanisms that allow for the award of credit based on the near failure of a limited number of modules ('compensation') or, very exceptionally, for failures below that level ('condonement') may not be permitted for some modules.
+These are identified in the relevant programme specification.

-3.5.8 A student cannot be condoned or compensated for more than 60 credits across the programme.
+- 3.5.10 A student who fails up to 25% of the credits for a Stage may, at the discretion of the Progression and Award Board/ Board of Examiners, receive compensation for that failure and be awarded credits for the relevant module(s), provided that they have a good overall performance, normally defined as an average stage mark of 50% or above, and provided the mark for any individual module is within five percentage points of the pass mark (i.e. the achievement of a mark in the range 35% 39%) and that there is evidence to show that the programme learning outcomes are being or have been achieved. - 3.5.11 A student cannot be condoned or compensated for more than 60 credits across the programme.